nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Each of the five components defines its _API_ in an `interface` with the same name as the Component.

-Our architecture follows the MVC Pattern.
+Our architecture follows the *Model-View-Controller* (MVC) Pattern.
 UI displays data and interacts with the user.
 Commands are passed through the Dispatcher and routed to a suitable Controller.
 Controller receives requests from the Dispatcher and acts as the bridge between the UI and the Model.
 Model & Storage store and maintain the data.
 A lot of inspirations for this design was drawn from MVC architectures used by web MVC frameworks such as [Ruby on Rails](http://paulhan221.tumblr